pgschema/github-actions-example/README.md

 # pgschema GitHub Actions Example

-This repository demonstrates how to use [pgschema](https://www.pgschema.com/) with GitHub Actions to automatically run schema migration plans on pull requests.
+This repository demonstrates how to use [pgschema](https://www.pgschema.com/) with GitHub Actions to implement the **plan-review-apply workflow pattern** for safe database schema migrations.
 It includes examples for both single-file and multi-file schema approaches.

 ## Overview